isomerpages/nlb-learning/_careers/Adults Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
   <p class="has-text-ruby"><b>How to Write a Business Plan (3 mins)
-</b><br>
+</b></p>
-    Learn to create a business plan to help you organize your ideas and strategies through this instructional video. <br><br>
+<p>Learn to create a business plan to help you organize your ideas and strategies through this instructional video. </p>

-Source: How to Write a Business Plan (2018, Sept 18).
+<small>Source: How to Write a Business Plan (2018, Sept 18).
 Business Wales/Busnes Cymru.
-Retrieved 2021, October 19.</p>
+Retrieved 2021, October 19.</small>
   </div>
 </div>